rebelwarrior/numenera/ninth_world.md

 #### Religion
 {:.subtitle.is-4.mt-4}
-Religion like food is a decidedly local affair, though there is a widespread Church in Steadfast in the form of __the Amber Papacy__, they operate mostly secularly.
-The Church promotes literacy and controls all scribes which give it a lot of knowledge and therefore power.
+Religion, like food, is a decidedly local affair, though there is a widespread Church-like organization in Steadfast in the form of __the Amber Papacy__, they operate mostly secularly.
+The Amber Papacy, also called The Order of Truth, and their __Aeon Priests__ are the most trusted experts on numenera.
+Additionally the Amber Papacy promotes literacy and controls all scribes (which are used for written contracts) which give it a lot of knowledge and therefore power.

 #### Music
 {:.subtitle.is-4.mt-4}